How Safe Is Your Money

 Companies go out of business all the time.
 It happens.
-And when we are about to entrust our life saving to a company, we may want to ask ourselves what happens to our money, if they go out of business.
+And when we are about to entrust our life saving to a financial company, we may want to ask ourselves an important question.
+What happens to our money if they go out of business?

 The subject matter, however, is not all that easily simplified.